A privilege granted to a role conveys the right to perform specific operations.

 SQL does not provide a mechanism to grant or deny privileges on clusters, users, or catalogs.

-You can manage adding and removing privileges from some but not all entities using SQL commands, as discussed in SQL privileges.
+You can manage adding and removing privileges from all Galaxy entities using SQL commands, as discussed in SQL privileges.